Richard Henderson (jurist): The Transylvania Compact

 Henderson followed Boone to a site that came to be called Boonesborough, located on the southern bank of the Kentucky River, Henderson encouraged the few settlers there to hold a constitutional convention.

 In May 1775, under the shade of a huge elm tree, a compact organizing a frame of government was drafted.
 The intended government entailed executive, legislative, and judicial branches.
 After concluding the Transylvania Compact, Henderson returned to North Carolina and on behalf of his fellow investors in the land scheme petitioned Congress seeking to make Transylvania America's fourteenth colony.
 Despite those efforts, Congress was unwilling to act without the consent of Virginia and North Carolina, both of whom claimed jurisdiction over the region in question.

 In June 1776, the Virginia General Assembly prohibited the Transylvania Land Company from making demands on settlers in the region and, in December 1778, declared the Transylvania claim void.
 North Carolina invalidated the remaining Tennessee portion of the purchase in 1783.
 Henderson and his partners instead received a grant of 200000 acre on the Ohio River below the mouth of Green River.

 Later life

 In 1778, Henderson briefly returned to the bench but resigned a short time later to pursue more land deals.
-In 1779–80, he headed another group of settlers into the Cumberland Valley in Tennessee and founded the settlement Fort Nashborough (present-day Nashville) in the French Lick area.
+In 1779–80, he led another group of settlers into the Cumberland Valley in Tennessee and founded the settlement Fort Nashborough (present-day Nashville) in the French Lick area.

 In 1779, Judge Henderson was appointed one of six commissioners to run the line between Virginia and North Carolina into Powell's valley.
 He served as a captain (1779–1781) in the Granville County Regiment of the Hillsborough District Brigade in the North Carolina militia in the Revolutionary War.

 He represented Granville County, North Carolina, in the House of Commons of the North Carolina General Assembly in 1781.
 He was elected by the legislators to be one of the Councilors of State in 1782–83.